What Does a Screenwriter Exactly Do? The Job Explained

 Screenwriters’ role in Production

-After a screenplay is decided to go into production and a director has been assigned.
-It is customary for the writer and director to go over the script together.
+After a screenplay is decided to go into production and a director has been assigned, it is customary for the writer and director to go over the script together.
+This collaboration helps align the project’s creative and commercial goals.

 The director may suggest some changes or tweaks to the script or ask for the significance of a certain element in the story.